 Try these 25 excellent mindful habits today.
 Trust me, they will make you so much happier, more alive, and more at peace in the world.

-Mindfulness is the state of focusing on the present moment with a non-judgmental mentality (take a look at this Easy Guide To Mindfulness for a full introduction).
+Mindfulness is the state of focusing on the present moment with a non-judgmental mentality.
 When you’re being mindful, you simply observe the world, or your thoughts and feelings, without judging them as positive or negative, good or bad.

 It’s a simple thing.
 Yet mindfulness is a powerful way to develop positivity and to strengthen your mind.
 When you practice the mindful habits below, you will experience the pureness of existence.